etheruniversity/etheruniversity/README.md

 1. Open Ganache from `/Applications/Ganache.app`
 1. Start Ganache quickstart personal blockchain
 1. Run `yarn truffle migrate --network development` to deploy smart contracts on personal blockchain
    > When updating in development, run `yarn truffle migrate --network development --reset` to replace existing contracts.
-Make sure to replace the old contract address with the new one in `config.ts`.
+Make sure to replace the old contract address with the new one in `.env.development`.

 To deploy to a real testnet, run something like `yarn truffle migrate --network goerli`.